 It's all about Him and His praise, beloved.
-The truths we're pondering are designed to produce praise for Him, praise from our lips and our lives.
+The truths we're pondering are designed to produce praise for Him, praise from our lips and praise from our light-shining.
+Every good work that I do should be for the glory of the One who blessed me and chose me.

 Yet there's more.
-Yes, the Father deserves our praise because He blessed us and chose us.
-Thirdly...
+Yes, the Father deserves glory because He blessed us and chose us.

 III.
-God the Father deserves our praise because He predestined us (5-6).
+God the Father deserves glory because He predestined us (5-6).